 - Landmark designation document of the Brown/Asch Building

 - Newspaper reports: The New York Times Archive Online.
-Search for “Triangle Waist Company” and/or “Triangle Fire;” request All Results Since 1851.
+Search for the “Triangle Waist Company” and/or “Triangle Fire;” request All Results Since 1851.
 Articles in the Public Domain are free.

 Literature